nvkelso/thematic-carto-tools/README.md

 1. `style.mml` - Cascadenik map markup layer file
 2. `stylesheet.mss` - Cascadenik map style sheet file
 3. `legend.html` - See the color breaks in a pretty HTML legend

+These files are writen local to where you ran the script.
+Use the "--out_files" to specify different names.

 ## Requirements